MrKrabat/plugin.video.watchbox/README.md

 | Android | 17.x  | Yes  |
 | RaspberryPi | 17.x  | Yes  |
 | iOS | 17.x  | untested  |

-Devices running an older Kodi version will only support videos you bought.
 ***

 What this plugin currently can do:
-- [x] Search for animes
+- [x] Search for movies / tv shows
 - [x] Show/browse all genres
 - [x] Show/browse all seasons
 - [x] Show/browse all episodes per season